OlivierHK/FPGA_Monolithic_SHA3-Solidity_Miner_VU9p_600MHz/README.md

 4. Once Synthesised project opened, select "Tools/Run Tcl Sript" and open *Place_and_Opt.Tcl*.
 5. Wait...(up to 24Hours, depending on your configuration).
 6. Generated .bit file can be found in the root folder of the project.

+7. For Programming the QSPI Flash, the `.bin` need to be used and created by Vivado. this is a standard [vivado procedure](https://adaptivesupport.amd.com/s/question/0D52E00006hpkMZSAY/vivado-how-to-generate-a-bin-file?language=en_US).

 ## design Summary